-Architects make plans, design the buildings and coordinate construction – but they’re also guiding you through this entire flow.
-Consider this some architectural food for thought as we dive right into a few areas – or blind spots – to remember that sometimes gets overlooked or forgotten when working with an architect.
+Architects make the plans, design the buildings and coordinate construction – but they’re also guiding you through this entire flow.
+Consider this some architectural food for thought as we dive right into a few areas – or blindspots – to remember that sometimes gets overlooked or forgotten when working with an architect.

 This is one of the most overlooked areas throughout the entire home building relationship: focusing solely on building a relationship with the contractor and not the architect.